Graduate Division Requirements & Information

 Changing Membership of Dissertation Committee

 Committee member changes require the approval of the Head Graduate Advisor and submission of a petition to the Graduate Division.
-Petitions are available from the Graduate Student Affairs Officer.
+Once approved by the IB Head Graduate Advisor, submit a "Change of Higher Degrees Committee" eForm through CalCentral.

 Changing Dissertation or Thesis Titles